Careers in space – Scientists

 Particle physics, fluid mechanics, plasma physics and optics are some of the sub-disciplines that play an important role in the space program.
 Other areas of study include Earth's magnetosphere, the structure and dynamics of the sun, the interplanetary environment, and the physics of materials under weightless conditions.

-Scientists at the Canadian Space Agency
+Scientists at the CSA

 - 10 tips on how to pursue a career in the space sector